CopernicaMarketingSoftware/Documentation/Publisher/en/restv4/rest-introduction.md

    -d "access_token=YOUR_ACCESS_TOKEN"
 ```

-The response contains a JWT string, which you can then use in calls to the API server.
+The response contains a JWT string, that you can then use in calls to the API server.

 ### Step 3: making calls using the Authorization header